KatieWoe/bbcourts/WEEKLY_STATUS.md

 Alex Chang: This week I finalized work on the SQL design document.
 Next I will start working on writing a Flask app that we can use to host our site on Render.

+Jaekyeong Lee: I contributed to the write-up of the SQL design document for the project milestone, focusing on the details about `favorite` table.
+This week I will continue to finalise the document.

 # Week 11/17

 ## Individual Updates